dqops/dqo/docs/checks/column/uniqueness/distinct-count-anomaly.md

 ---
-title: distinct count anomaly data quality checks
+title: Distinct count anomaly data quality checks, SQL examples
 ---
-# distinct count anomaly data quality checks
+# Distinct count anomaly data quality checks, SQL examples

 This check monitors the count of distinct values and detects anomalies in the changes of the distinct count.
 It monitors a 90-day time window.
  The check is configured by setting a desired percentage of anomalies to identify as data quality issues.